 vi) information about the process for filing of a formal complaint under Section 7 of this Policy; and

-b) The Director of the Human Rights Office or his/her delegate can, where appropriate, also engage the response team (“Sexual Violence Response Team”) to ensure the safety, follow-up and support for those involved in the disclosure of sexual violence.
+b) The Director of the Human Rights Office or their delegate may, where appropriate, also engage the response team (“Sexual Violence Response Team”) to ensure the safety, follow-up and support for those involved in the disclosure of sexual violence.
 The Sexual Violence Response Team is composed of:

 - the Director of Human Rights Office and/or the Human Rights Officer in charge of the file;

-- the Director of Protection Services or his/her delegate;
+- the Director of Protection Services or their delegate;

-- a representative of the faculty or administrative service related to the person who disclosed the sexual violence and/or the person who is said to have engaged in sexual violence or his or her delegate;
+- a representative of the faculty or administrative service related to the person who disclosed the sexual violence and/or the person who is alleged to have engaged in sexual violence or their delegate;

 - any other person considered relevant to the mandate of the response team.